 4. University City

-Head over to the University of Pennsylvania for some major preppy fall vibes.
+Head over to the University of Pennsylvania in West Philadelphia for some major preppy fall vibes.
 Locust Walk, the main pedestrian walk across campus, is lined with oaks, white ash, London plains and elms that look particularly beautiful this time of year.
+The beautiful architecture of the campus buildings paired with the beautiful autumn leaves, make for a truly picturesque and simple retreat.

 5. Benjamin Franklin Parkway